Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-interface.md

 When you go to your **Account home**, you'll see a chart showing the number of models built and reused, giving you visibility into how state-aware orchestration is optimizing your data builds.
 This chart helps you to:

-- **Track effectiveness of state-aware orchestration** &mdash; See how state-aware orchestration reduces unnecessary model rebuilds by only building models when there's fresh upstream data⁠.
+- **Track effectiveness of state-aware orchestration** &mdash; See how state-aware orchestration reduces unnecessary model rebuilds by only building models when there are changes to the data or code⁠.
 This chart provides transparency into how the optimization is working across your dbt implementation.
 ⁠
 - **Analyze build patterns** &mdash; Gain insights into your project's build frequency and identify opportunities for further optimization.